Are you a smoker? This will impact your life insurance premiums, however there are a number of ways to minimize this.

 I have no intention of quitting

-If you have no current or future plans of quitting smoking, we simply want to find the least expensive smoking premiums.
-We do this by shopping more life insurance companies.
+If you have no current or future plans of quitting smoking, we simply want to find the least expensive smoking rates.
+We do this by shopping more companies.
 If you are looking for permanent insurance we may be able to offer you non-smoker rates for the first two years of your policy, after which time the policy will revert to smoker premiums.

 I plan on quitting shortly, I am in the process of quitting, or I only smoked rarely

 If you currently qualify for smoker premiums but are going to quit smoking for one full year within the next couple of years, then we don’t want to lock smoker premiums for the long term right now.
 Instead, shop for a short term policy (typically a 10 year term) which will lower your premiums temporarily.
 Once you have had the policy for a year and been smoke free for a year you can request reconsideration for nonsmoker rates.
 Once that has been approved you can then convert your policy to the correct type of insurance (i.e. permanent, or a longer term).
 Not all companies offer the automatic ability to convert to longer term or permanent insurance so we shop this out on an individual basis.

 Never, ever conceal your smoking status from an insurance company.
 You can imagine that they are sensitive about this subject because many people are seeking the lowest rates possible.
 If concealed or the insurance company is misled, they may deny the death claim if you die.
 Instead, fully disclose everything during the application process, and use the above information to ensure the lowest possible premiums.